What is Heatstroke? And How Can It Be

 - Shower with cool water and avoid going out unnecessarily.

-time in areas with fans, air conditioning, or coolers.
+- Spend time in areas with fans, air conditioning, or coolers.

 5. Special Tips for Outdoor Workers: